cmsb2g/B2GTTbar/test/ScaleHistos/README.md

+In order to:

-In order to plot all AK8 histograms at once use
+plot all AK8 histograms at once-

 $root StackedHistoMachineAK8_50ns.cc+

-In order to iteractively plot which AK8 histo you would like do
+iteractively plot which AK8 histo you would like-

 $root StackedHistoMachineAK8_50ns_interactive.cc+

-and follow the instructions
+iteractively plot a given AK8 histo and compare the 25 and 50ns bunchcrossings in MC-

+$root Compare25and50_AK8_interactive.cc+